Medically reviewed by:

 - Anxiety disorders, depression, and other mood disorders

-A meth overdose is also extremely dangerous, as it can occur at any time and cause seizure, stroke, heart and respiratory failure, and death.
-A person can die suddenly as a result of this type of substance abuse, either from an acute or chronic overdose, which occurs when the drug builds up over time in the individual’s system.
+Can you overdose on meth?
+The answer is yes.
+A meth overdose, which can occur at any time, is extremely dangerous, as it can cause seizures, stroke, heart and respiratory failure, and death.
+A person can die suddenly as a result of this type of substance abuse, either from acute overdose, which can occur even from the first use, or chronic overdose, which occurs when the drug builds up over time in the individual’s system.
+If you suspect someone has overdosed on meth, call 911 immediately.

 Meth Addiction Treatment

-According to the NIDA, the most effective treatment options for meth abusers are behavioral therapies.
-Medications may be used to treat one’s withdrawal symptoms from the drug, but currently, there are no pharmacological options for treating stimulant addiction.
-Behavioral therapies such as
+Overcoming an addiction to meth requires a professional treatment program.
+Like for any form of substance use disorder, the most effective treatment for meth addiction is behavioral therapy.
+Medications may be used to treat withdrawal symptoms while patients detox from the drug, but currently, there are no FDA-approved pharmacological options for treating stimulant addiction.

-can all be helpful toward minimizing an addict’s chances of relapse and helping them relearn positive attitudes and behaviors.
+Professional addiction treatment focuses on minimizing the chance of relapse while helping patients learn healthy attitudes and behaviors and acquire tools that can support a strong recovery.
 However, meth addiction treatment can take a very long time.
-Withdrawal symptoms can last for months or longer, and the damage caused to the brain can take years to reverse, if it can be reversed at all.
+Withdrawal symptoms can last for months, and the damage caused to the brain can take years to reverse, if it can be reversed at all.

-This is why it is so important to seek help for meth abuse and addiction immediately.
-The longer an individual goes on abusing this drug, the more severe the side effects will become and the longer treatment will likely take.
-The current treatment options for meth addiction are safe and effective, but choosing recovery over addiction is the first step.
+This is why it is so important to seek help for meth abuse and addiction as soon as possible.
+The longer an individual continues to abuse meth, the more severe the side effects will become and the longer treatment will likely take.
+The current treatment options for meth addiction are safe and effective, but choosing recovery over addiction is the first step towards a better life.